We believe the most enduring houses feel as though they’ve always been there.

 You are home.

-Ellsworth Home is based in Sharon, Connecticut and New York City, with projects from the Hamptons to Cape Cod and select commissions nationwide.
+Ellsworth Home is based in Sharon, Connecticut and New York City, with projects from the Hamptons to Cape Cod and select commissions across the U.S. We take on a limited number of projects each year so we can stay closely involved from first concepts through completion.

-Jason believes a well-designed home is more than a collection of beautiful spaces—it should reflect the people who live there, and make everyday moments feel elevated.
-With a master’s degree from the Florence Design Academy in Italy, he brings a disciplined eye for architecture and interiors, shaping homes around the way people live.
+Jason believes a well-designed home is more than a collection of beautiful spaces.
+It should reflect the people who live there and elevate everyday moments.
+With a master’s degree from the Florence Design Academy in Italy, he brings a disciplined, classically grounded perspective to architecture and interiors.